CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 ## Advanced Settings

-Improve your [Capgo OTA update](https://web.capgo.app/resend_email) setup with added security measures and flexible update configurations.
+Improve your [CodePushGo OTA update](https://web.capgo.app/resend_email) setup with added security measures and flexible update configurations.
 These options ensure a secure and smooth update experience while meeting app store guidelines.

 ### Security Features

-Capgo provides strong security protocols to safeguard your update bundles and deliver them securely to users.
+CodePushGo provides strong security protocols to safeguard your update bundles and deliver them securely to users.
 The platform uses end-to-end encryption with public-key cryptography for all updates [\[1\]](https://github.com/Cap-go/capacitor-updater).
 Below is how you can enable key security features:

 ```typescript
 // Enable bundle verification